Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 )
 ```

 However, now we only know that it is possible.
 We don't know yet if `a + b` is always more than 100.
+This approach can be compared to testing only the happy-flow when writing unit-tests.
+We need to check if the requirement can be violated instead.

 ### Checking if the requirement will always hold